apache/spark/docs/streaming-programming-guide.md

 </div>

 This is incorrect as this requires the connection object to be serialized and sent from the driver to the worker.
-Such connection objects are rarely transferrable across machines.
+Such connection objects are rarely transferable across machines.
 This error may manifest as serialization errors (connection object not serializable), initialization errors (connection object needs to be initialized at the workers), etc. The correct solution is to create the connection object at the worker.